 The sport continues to grow worldwide as well with many new international clubs forming and national governing bodies now established on multiple continents and is governed and promoted by The International Federation of Pickleball.

 Pickleball leaders say it has become so quickly popular because it is fun, social, and friendly.
 The rules are simple and the game is easy for beginners to learn, but can develop into a quick, fast-paced, competitive game for experienced players they add.

-Equipment is similar to other sports, too racquets or paddles morphing from ping pong, paddleball, mostly and as mentioned the balls are whiffle-like.
+Equipment is similar to other sports, to racquets or paddles morphing from ping pong, and paddleball, mostly, and as mentioned the balls are whiffle-like.

 Five simple rules govern Pickleball

 As with most racquet or paddle sports, the ball in Pickleball can’t fall out of bounds.
 The white lines on either side of the court dictate where you can and can’t hit the ball.
 If you hit the ball out of bounds, you lose your serve or give the ball back to the other team.
 Unfortunately, this error puts you at a disadvantage.
 Furthermore, it can alter the remaining course of the game.

 The serving regulations are quite simple.
 Follow these steps:

 The ball has to be held underhand and below the waistline.
 This formation is necessary for the game to get started.
 Keep one foot behind the baseline to ensure that the service is starting from the proper distance.

 Hit the ball diagonally to the opposite side of the court.

 Importantly, only the serving team can score a point.